Pregnancy Induced Hypertension

 - Changes in liver or kidney function

-When a woman has high blood pressure, she sees an increase in the resistance of blood vessels.
-This resistance can hinder blood flow to many different organs in the expectant mother such as the liver, kidneys, brain, uterus and placenta.
+When a woman has high blood pressure, she sees an increase in the resistance of her blood vessels.
+This resistance can hinder blood flow to the liver, kidneys, brain, uterus, and placenta.
 Other problems are also known to develop if an expectant mother has PIH.
-These problems include placental abruption, fetal problems such as poor fetal growth and stillbirth.
+These problems include placental abruption and fetal problems such as poor fetal growth and stillbirth.
 If PIH is not detected or goes untreated, it can be potentially deadly to mother and baby.
-Keep in mind that each woman is different and may or may not experience all or any of these symptoms.
+Keep in mind that each woman is different, and not all women experience all or any of these symptoms.

 Cause of Pregnancy Induced Hypertension

-As mentioned, there is no known cause for this condition.
-However, there are other conditions that could increase the risk of developing PIH, such as:
+While there is no known cause for this condition, there are other conditions that can increase the risk of developing PIH, such as:

 - Diabetes